seanclerkin/grafana/README.md

 [![Circle CI](https://img.shields.io/circleci/build/gh/grafana/grafana)](https://circleci.com/gh/grafana/grafana)
 [![Go Report Card](https://goreportcard.com/badge/github.com/grafana/grafana)](https://goreportcard.com/report/github.com/grafana/grafana)

-Grafana allows you to query, visualize, alert on and understand your metrics no matter where they are stored.
+Test allows you to query, visualize, alert on and understand your metrics no matter where they are stored.
 Create, explore, and share dashboards with your team and foster a data driven culture:

 - **Visualize:** Fast and flexible client side graphs with a multitude of options.
 Panel plugins for many different way to visualize metrics and logs.
 - **Dynamic Dashboards:** Create dynamic & reusable dashboards with template variables that appear as dropdowns at the top of the dashboard.